Stax

 What templates are included?

-Three templates: thought leadership (problem/insight/question format), achievement post (story + lessons), and 5-tips listicle.
-Each follows proven LinkedIn engagement patterns.
+Three templates: thought leadership (problem/insight/question format), achievement post (story plus lessons learned), and a 5-tips listicle.
+Each follows proven LinkedIn engagement patterns — short paragraphs, one sentence per line, and a question or call to action at the end to prompt comments and boost algorithmic reach.

 Does LinkedIn support markdown?

-No. LinkedIn doesn't render markdown — bold, italic, and headers won't work.
-You can use Unicode bold/italic text (copy from a Unicode converter) or plain structured text with line breaks.
+No. LinkedIn does not render markdown — asterisks for bold, underscores for italic, and hash signs for headers will appear as literal characters.
+Instead, use Unicode bold or italic text (copy from a Unicode text converter) or rely on plain structured text with short paragraphs and blank lines between them for visual clarity.

 Related tools